zhouyuheng2003/DSD2024-rock-house/README.md

 ## Recent Update:
-* Update the structure of this website, add "Recent Update" and "Document".
+* Update the structure of this website, add "Recent Update".
 * Transform document with .docs format to .pdf format.
-* Update news since 2024.3.21
+* Update news (from 2024.3.18 to 2024.3.23)

+* Add every group's link to "About this project"
 ## News
 2024.3.23: We have finished the first version of the System Architecture of the Android.